CGJennings/se3docs/docs/um-bulk-export.md

 }
 ```

 Your script can use the value of any of these properties to modify the export process.
 If the `image` property is replaced by a different `BufferedImage`, then the new image will be exported instead of the original.
 If the `exportPath` property is replaced with a new file path, then the image will be written to that file instead of the original file.
 If it is set to `null` or an empty string, then the image will be skipped.
-Changing other properties has no effect.
+Changing the `format`, `quality`, and `progressive` options will modify the file format and format options used to write the image file.

 All postprocessing scripts begin with the following objects defined in addition to those defined by the standard scripting environment: